Roboron3042/Cyberpunk-Neon/sway/README.md

 The waybar config & style.css are on the waybar folder.
 Simply copy them and restart sway to get the layout.

 `cp -r waybar ~/.config`

+## Mako notification

+If using mako for notifications on sway, this color match the popup, and add a nice box radius.

+`cp -r mako/config ~/.config/mako/config`